howdycrystalm/star-wars-blog/README.md

 5. In your project folder run `git remote -v` to see if the `fetch` and `push` remotes are the same.
 They should both share the same "origin" source, which is your repo or org.
 6. Run `git branch -a` to show all branches that were forked, as well as remote branches.
 Most likely you'll see the master branch as green, and everything else in red is a remote branch.
 This is a good thing :)
 7. Next we want to tell Git to track the remote branches locally.
 Let's start by tracking the "development" branch.
 Run `git checkout -b development origin/development`.
 8. Now run `git branch -a` to see if the "development" branch was added locally.
-9. Follow steps 6 & 7 for the remaining branches.
-Your git command should look like this, `git checkout -b name-of-branch origin/name-of-branch`.
+It should be in green.
-10. Let's test Git and Github, and make sure GitHub is tracking your chages.
+9. Let's test Git and Github, and make sure GitHub is tracking your chages.
 On your local "development" branch make a change to the README.md.
 Then git add, git commit, git push.
 You should see the change in your README.md on GitHub, and the contribution (green square) in your profile.
+10. Now that everything is working, in your terminal run `git checkout -b 1-foundation origin/1-foundation`.
+11. In GitHub you should now have "master", "development", and "1-foundation" branches listed.
+Switch to "1-foundation".

 ## Project Branches